 The practice's computer system alerted GPs if a patient was also a carer.
-The practice had identified 140 patients as carers (4.8% of the practice list).
-Carers were signposted to support services and could be provided with double length appointments.
+The practice had identified 64 patients as carers (1.6% of the practice list).
+The practice had set up a carers group in 2012 and held regular meetings, social events, coffee mornings and guest speaker sessions for people to meet socially and receive support and advice.

 Written information was available to direct carers to the various avenues of support available to them.
+Older carers were offered timely and appropriate support.